Robotic Dog — Full-Stack Autonomous Robot: Computer Vision, NLP, and Mechatronics

 Stage B — Analysis and Output Generation

 Once positioned, the autofocus camera captures a high-resolution image of the target.
-This image is processed by the second AI stage:
+Language generation is too heavy to run on the battery-constrained robot, so this stage is offloaded:

-3. The generated text is routed to the speaker for audio output.
+- The generated text is returned to the robot and routed to the speaker for audio output.

 The two-stage pipeline — detection → navigation → capture → generate — runs without human intervention from initial detection to final output.